nf-core/mhcquant/README.md

 - Facilitates the input to, the call of and output integration of Percolator (`PercolatorAdapter`)

 > [!WARNING]
-> The HLA prediction feature is outdated and will be reworked in the following releases
+> The neo-epitope search and HLA prediction feature is broken and will be reworked in the following releases.
+See [#248](https://github.com/nf-core/mhcquant/issues/248) and [#278](https://github.com/nf-core/mhcquant/issues/278)

 #### Prediction of HLA class 1 peptides